tspascoal-ce-dev/ghas-workshop/_labs/lab2.md

 9. Click on the **Verification Bypass in jsonwebtoken** alert.
 This alert *does* have a non-vulnerable version to upgrade to.
 10. If Dependabot has finished running, you should see a **Review security update** button attempt.
 If you see it, click it.
     - If you don't see it, skip to the next step.
 You can return to this step later after Dependabot finishes its initial run.
-    - Review the PR that Dependabot created.
+    - Review the PR that Dependabot created by clicking on the **Review security update**.
     - In the **Files changed** tab, you should see it upgrading the **package.json** file.
     - Back on the **Conversation** tab, you can see that the compatibility score is pretty low - this is an indication that you would likely going to have to make code changes to accept this PR.
     - Dependabot security updates is a great feature because assuming your build and tests pass, you can merge the PR and automatically close the alert.